LDN (Low Dose Naltrexone)

 4.5 mg at bedtime.

-I tolerated well.
-It takes a little adjustment but nothing compared to antibiotics.
-It is amazing in my opinion.
-Helpful for numerous reasons.
+I tolerated this well.
+It takes a little adjustment, but nothing compared to antibiotics.
+It is amazing in my opinion, and helpful for numerous reasons.
 Some people swear by it.
 There is a great Facebook group on it too.

 MCAS topic